-With the digital age expanding more than ever, many companies across a variety of disciplines are looking for experts with the skills to leverage their training and education programs to best serve and equip their employees or learners.
-SNU's Master of Science in Instructional Design and Technology prepares scholarly practitioners to serve in leadership roles within the field to improve learning and performance in a variety of fields, including education, business, healthcare, and the military.
+With the demands of the shifting work and education dynamics, companies and organizations are looking for experts with the skills to leverage their training and education programs to best serve and equip their employees or learners.
+SNU's Master of Science in Instructional Design and Technology prepares scholarly practitioners to serve in leadership roles to improve learning and performance in a variety of fields, including education, business, healthcare, and the military.

-Research conducted by the Bureau of Labor Statistics, based on 2019 data, suggests that approximately 11,400 new jobs in the instructional design field will be created through 2031.
+Research conducted by the Bureau of Labor Statistics, based on 2022 data, suggests that approximately 209,000 new jobs in the instructional design field will be created through 2031.
 SNU’s Instructional Design and Technology degree emphasizes foundational competencies, practices, and processes needed to excel in the field today.
 The program also provides learners with the opportunity to learn new and emerging technologies and practices that organizations and companies desire in today’s graduates.
 Apply today using our fast application.
 It only takes five minutes!

 Earning a degree while working full time or raising a family has never been more possible.
 Here’s why adult students are thriving and reaching their goals at SNU: